DecisionToolkit/dsntk-rs/recognizer/README.md

 Decision table recognizer used by components of [**dsntk**][dsntk-url] crate.

-Recognizes decision tables defined as Unicode text.
+Recognizes decision tables defined as Unicode or Markdown text.
 To be properly recognized, the structure of the decision table must be conformant to DMN™ standard.

-Example of the decision table defined using only Unicode characters is shown below:
+Example of decision table defined using only Unicode characters:

 ```text
   ┌───┬────────────┬───────╥──────────┐